microsoft/microbit-robot/README.md

 This extension contains **blocks for most 2 wheeled robots available for the micro:bit** and **a web simulator**.
-This library is compatible with micro:bit V1 and V2.
+This library is compatible with micro:bit V2 and V1.
+However, the code space in V1 is limited and you may need to remove some features to fit your program.

 > The library is still in beta and is subject to changes.